AndreiTih/AndreiTih/README.md

 3. Static data.

 We were granted access to the [MIMIC-IV](https://physionet.org/content/mimiciv/2.2/) dataset for the project.
-Unfortounately, the code for that project is in a private repo on my university [github account](https://github.com/Gizs).
+Unfortunately, the code for that project is in a private repo on my university [github account](https://github.com/Gizs).

 🔧 **Skills:** Some of the tools and technologies I work with include:
 <br>